epickerel/node-task-toolbox/README.md

 ## The solution

-Node Task Harness gives you a place to write your various tasks, add dependencies, documentation and manage your org's secrets and constants.
+Node Task Toolbox gives you a place to write your various tasks, add dependencies, documentation and manage your org's secrets and constants.
 It streamlines tool-sharing on a team.

 ## Usage